 Step 3: Treat

 Here’s where it can start to get complicated.
 Serums and treatment products are potent concentrates of ingredients — like retinol, benzoyl peroxide, and hyaluronic acid — which can be used to target a range of skin concerns, from dark spots and discoloration to acne and aging.

 Under-eye creams are another beneficial and often overlooked part of skincare.
 Your under-eye area is one of the most delicate portions of skin on your body, so avoid anything irritating to such a thin area like retinols or fragranced products.
 For daytime, try something brightening like niacinamide or caffeine-based products, and for nighttime you can opt for restoring and hydrating ingredients, like peptides and hyaluronic acid.
 Different concerns, like dryness, puffiness or discoloration, can call for different products and consistencies, so go for one that targets your needs.
 Gently apply a pea sized amount with your ring finger from the outside to inside, along your orbital bone and brow bone, to avoid accidentally getting product into your eye or pulling at your skin.

 Step 4: Moisturize

 Finally, it’s time to seal it all in!
-Once you’ve let your previously applied products settle into your skin, apply a nickel sized amount of your favorite moisturizer or a hydrator containing hyaluronic acid.
+Once you’ve let your previously applied products settle into your skin, apply a nickel sized amount of your favorite moisturizer, llike SLMD's Facial Moisturizer or a hydrator like SLMD's Hyaluronic Acid Serum.